coffee777/packages/README.md

 If sucessful, all built `.rpm` files will be copied to the current directory.

+You can also use `make help` to show a list valid targets.

 The Makefile knows how to set up a packaging environment, install build-time dependencies, copy spec files and download sources.
 This is all automatic and fairly robust.